Did you know last month was Movember?

 Are you familiar with the term Movember?

-Movember is a movement that was started in Australia in 2003 as a way to focus more attention on mens physical and mental health issues.
+It’s a movement for men’s health started in Australia in 2003.
+It is a way to focus more attention on mens physical and mental health issues.
 Men grow a moustache for the month of November as a way to draw attention to men’s issues.

-I had a male friend forward me an article recently, written because it was Movember, that was focusing on men and the fact they struggle to maintain friendships as they become older.
+I had a male friend forward me an article recently, written because it was Movember.
+It was focusing on men and the fact they struggle to maintain friendships as they become older.

 The article stated, “According to a 2016 survey by U.K.’s Movember organization, men lack “social connectedness.”
-The survey found one in 10 men couldn’t recall the last time they made contact with their friends, and older men were at greater risk of social isolation.
-What’s more, over half of the men surveyed reported having two or less friends they would discuss “a serious topic” with, and 19 per cent of men over 55 said they lacked a close friend — period.”
+The survey found one in 10 men couldn’t recall the last time they made contact with their friends.
+And older men were at greater risk of social isolation.
+What’s more, over half of the men surveyed reported having two or less friends they would discuss “a serious topic” with.
+19 % of men over 55 said they lacked a close friend — period.”

-The more men I have worked with the more I have come to learn just how much they need a safe, judgement free, empathetic ear.
+The more men I’ve worked with the more I’ve learned just how much they need a safe, judgement free, empathetic ear.
 And how hard it can be for them to find one.
 Hence the feeling of loneliness the article refers to.

 It has become hard for men to know what is expected of them in our world today.
 As girlfriends or wives we want them to support us emotionally, protect us, and in some cases provide for us financially.
 We also want them to help with childcare, the housework, the cooking and a plethora of other responsibilities.
 It can be hard for a man to reach out and ask for help when he believes his partner expects him to be strong and hold it all together.
 Where does he turn to when he’s always supposed to be the strong one?